ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/1st Level/Psychic Shielding.md

 - **Stats**:
 	- 2d8 Levels of [[Temporary Health]] Applied. (+2d8 Levels)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 16 psyfocus spent above the normal cost for this psycast, the creature gains an additional 2d8 temporary health.
+For every 16 psyfocus spent above the normal cost for this psycast, the target creature gains an additional 2d8 temporary health.